victorts1991/task-list/README.md

 # Task List
-A simple task list built with React and TypeScript.
+A simple task list built with React.js and TypeScript.

 ![Screenshot 1](Screenshot_1.png)